No Bake Cookie Butter Cookies

 Cookies lay on holiday napkin on plate next to glass of milk

-Confession time: Save for the few we shared with friends, my husband and I ate all the cookies this recipe makes.
+Confession time: Save for the few we shared with friends, my husband and I ate all the cookies this recipe makes when I originally developed it.

 join our party!